All Episodes

 He sustained life-altering injuries that rendered him unable to work.

-Bigby sought compensation from the driver's insurance company and the bar.
+Bigby sought compensation from the driver's insurance company and the bar, in accordance with dram shop liability laws.

 Nevertheless, the $25,000 he received fell short of covering his medical expenses.